puppetlabs/puppetlabs-peadm/documentation/backup_restore.md

 }
 ```

-When you have created the JSON file specifying your custom restore options, run the `peadm::restore` plan, including the `--params` option and specifing the relevant filename (and file path if necessary).
+When you have created the JSON file specifying your custom restore options, run the `peadm::restore` plan, including the `--params` option and specifying the relevant filename (and file path if necessary).
 For example:
 ```
 bolt plan run peadm::restore --targets my.primary.vm --params @params.json
 ```